DEFRA/os-places-address-lookup/README.md

 ## Configuration

 The file *configuration.yml* represents a template configuration.
-If you are happy to use the defaults the only value you'll need to replace is `WCRS_ADDRESS_OSPLACES_KEY`.
+If you are happy to use the defaults the only value you'll need to replace is `WCRS_OSPLACES_KEY`.

 ## Build